skip to navigation

 pip install pytest-localserver

-Alternatively, get the latest stable version from PyPI or the latest bleeding-edge archive from bitbucket.org.
+Alternatively, get the latest stable version from PyPI or the latest bleeding-edge from Github.

 License and Credits